Schwad/factory_bot/GETTING_STARTED.md

 FactoryBot.json(:user)
 ```

-Finally, you can override factory\_bot's own strategies if you'd like by
+Finally, you can override factory\_face's own strategies if you'd like by
 registering a new object in place of the strategies.

 Custom Callbacks